Swearing: why do children do it?

 You can also encourage your child to use other words that aren’t offensive.
 For example, you could suggest ‘flip’ or ‘shivers’ or even funny words that you and your child make up together.

 School-age children can get some good from simple explanations of what swear words mean.
 If you think your child is ready for this, you can ask your child what they think the word means.
 Then you can explain why it’s not OK.
 For example, ‘That’s a word for poo.
-We don’t use that in our family’.
+We don’t use that word in our family’.
 Or you could explain that the word is racist, sexist or disrespectful of particular groups of people.

 Discouraging swearing and encouraging respectful language